Understanding Business Loans Without Collateral

 When you’re interested in getting a small business loan without collateral, it’s important to clean up your credit report and fix your credit score.
 The next best thing to having collateral is being able to provide a “healthy” credit score which will reduce your interest costs.

 One of the best ways to raise your credit score is by lowering your credit utilization ratio (accounts for 35% of your score).
 Pay off as much debt as you can and limit further debt liabilities.
-If not, you could end up having to apply for an unsecured loan with bad debt which will result in highest interest rates.
+If not, you could end up having to apply for an unsecured loan with bad debt which will result in higher interest rates.

 2. Determine your cash flow projections